Shivani176/Academic-Research-Synthesizer/README.md

 An **interactive research assistant** that helps you **discover, store, and synthesize** academic papers into **structured, citation-backed literature reviews** — with a clean **Streamlit UI**, **hybrid retrieval (BM25 + embeddings)**, and **BibTeX export**.

 > Built as a graduate project (M.S.
 Computer Science).
-Designed to be **demo-friendly for recruiters**: clear architecture, end-to-end workflow, and reproducible setup.
+Designed to be **demo-friendly**: clear architecture, end-to-end workflow, and reproducible setup.

 ---